NU-ACCESS/Holography_tools/README.md

 # holography_tools
-holography scripts designed to be used with Fiji
+Holography scripts written in Python and designed to be used with Fiji